oauthstuff/draft-oauth-rar/main.md

    * restructured draft for better readability
    * added implemnentation considerations for deployments and products
    * added type union language from GNAP
+   * added recommendation to use PAR to cope with large requests and for request protection

    -03